homerhanumat/lzcharp/public/articles/the-four-great-vows.md

 >The Buddha-Way is uncontrived: I vow to embody it fully.

 We recite these vows every Sunday.
 I recite them when I meditate at home.
 For the first three or four years I recited them, I never questioned what they really meant.
 Heck, it took me several weeks to even get what people were saying since they aren't written down.
 Eventually I memorized them, but since everyone else was saying them, I just repeated them without thinking too hard about them.
 But eventually I decided I better look into them.
-So let's take a closer look at them now.
+So let's take a closer look at them now &hellip;

 *Sentient beings.* Some centers translate this as "all beings."
 I like that better.
 Let's save everything, sentient or not.
 Let's not be so picky.